 - Policy 2221: Background Investigations

-This policy applies to all George Mason University faculty, staff, students, organizations and individuals who, on behalf of the university, handle electronic or paper documents associated with payment card receipt transactions or accept payments in the form of payment cards.
-The scope includes any payment card activities conducted at all George Mason University campuses and locations.
+This policy applies to all George Mason University employees, students, organizations, contractors, affiliates, and individuals who accept payments in the form of payment cards or handle electronic or paper documents associated with payment card transactions, on behalf of the university.
+This includes all payment card activities conducted at any George Mason University campus or location.

 II.
 Policy Statement

-Mason units/departments may operate as merchant departments accepting payment card data for goods and services provided, after receiving advance written approval from the Associate Vice President and Controller in accordance with the University Cash Handling Policy 2105 and following the key compliance elements set forth in this policy.
+Mason units/departments may operate as merchant departments accepting payment card transactions for goods and services after receiving advance approval from the Vice President for Finance or his/her designee.
+The key compliance elements set forth in this policy must be followed.

-This policy addresses Payment Card Industry Data Security Standards (PCI DSS) that are contractually imposed by the payment card associations (e.g. Visa and, MasterCard) on merchants that accept these cards as forms of payments.
-The policy covers the following specific areas contained in the PCI DSS related to cardholder data: collecting, processing, transmitting, storing and disposing of cardholder data.
+This policy addresses Payment Card Industry Data Security Standards (PCI DSS) that are contractually imposed by the payment card associations (e.g. Visa and MasterCard) on merchants that accept these cards as a form of payment.
+This policy covers the following specific areas contained in the PCI DSS related to cardholder data: collecting, processing, transmitting, storing, and disposing of cardholder data.

 Cardholder: The customer to whom a payment card has been issued or the individual authorized to use the card.